- Garden / Landscaping / Patio — 229

 Regular Garden Maintenance Creates Refuse

 Simple maintenance of your garden, especially during the autumn and spring, including mowing your lawn, weeding flowerbeds, and pruning trees and shrubs, can generate more waste than will fit in your regular bins.
-If you want to avoid having to deal with transporting countless garbage bags full of your garden rubbish by car to your local recycling centre, hiring a small skip from a local company, is simple, convenient, cost-effective, and quick option to make the process of removing the refuse from your garden quickly and easily.
+If you want to avoid having to deal with transporting countless garbage bags full of your garden rubbish by car to your local recycling center, hiring a small skip from a local company, is simple, convenient, cost-effective, and quick option to make the process of removing the refuse from your garden quickly and easily.
 For this type of task, look for a skip measuring approximately 2 cubic meters.

-If you have a larger project going in your garden, such as re-turfing your lawn, clearing a garage or shed, or felling a tree, you will definitely need to hire a skip.
+If you have a larger project going in your garden, such as re-turfing your lawn, clearing a garage or shed, or felling a tree, you will need to hire a skip.
 If you will be generating significant amounts of waste, you might consider hiring a skip that is a bit larger than you expect you will need to clear your garden of rubbish.
 For this a 3 cubic meter skip is perfect.

-Renovating a home can not only improve your everyday living space and give your home a facelift, it can also increase your property value significantly.
-Whether you are replacing your 1970s style bathroom, creating an extra room using loft space, or updating your kitchen, you can get a great deal of satisfaction and pride by doing your own home renovation successfully.
+Renovating a home can not only improve your everyday living space and give your home a facelift, but it can also increase your property value significantly.
+Whether you are replacing your 1970s style bathroom, creating an extra room using loft space, or updating your kitchen, you can get a great deal of satisfaction and pride by doing your home renovation successfully.
 However, renovating a home will generate a great deal of rubble, which you will have to ethically and responsibly dispose of.

 Hire A Skip

 What is the best way to rid yourself of your old bathroom fixtures, boxes of clutter, and old kitchen cabinets covered in dust?
 Hiring a skip is the smartest solution to deal with waste generated from renovating your home.
-Transferring the waste you generate by hand to your closest recycling center is not only time consuming, it is impractical.
+Transferring the waste you generate by hand to your closest recycling center is not only time consuming, but it is also impractical.
 If you have a small car but are replacing an entire bathroom, you will likely wind up hiring a bakkie if you want to be able to dispose of your old bathtub.

 Of course, another option is hiring a "man-with-a-van" to come and collect your waste from the home renovation project, but again, you find yourself at the mercy of their reliability and availability, and if you have enough waste that it takes several trips, you could wind up paying a great deal out of pocket.
 The best and most practical way to deal with the waste generated from home renovation is hiring a skip from a service.